oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 The resource server is finished.
 The next step is to create the Vue client.

-## Create the Vue Javascript client
+## Create the Vue JavaScript client

 From the project parent directory, use the Vue CLI to create a new application and navigate into the newly created `client` directory.